saint11/DeadWeight/source/blacksalt.md

 Bag, Falchion (STR 3+1B), wooden shield(1 [shield token]{.tip}), gladiator armor (1, 1 [AP]{.tip}), cage helmet(1 [AP]{.tip}), 2d6 silver coins.

 #### Manoeuvers {.block}
-- **Bash**: (STR 1) Bash with your shield or weapon hilt, on a hit add a [stun token]{.tip} to target.
+- **Bash**: (STR 1, 1 action) Bash with your shield or weapon hilt, on a hit add a [stun token]{.tip} to target.
-- **Disarm**: (-DEX 1) On hit the target drops the wielded weapon **close**.
+- **Disarm**: (-DEX 1, 1 action) On hit the target drops the wielded weapon **close**.
-- **Glorious finish**: Perform a regular attack.
+- **Glorious finish**: (1 action) Perform a regular attack.
 If the gladiator kills the last enemy in the combat with this attack, the whole party recovers one **presence** fatigue or wound.
-On a failure the gladiator receives on presence fatigue.
+On a failure the gladiator receives 1 presence fatigue.
 If the combat was purposely stalled, target is currently immobilized or harmless in any way, this has no effect, this only work when there's real danger involved.

 ## Barbarian
+What they lack of formal training barbarians compensate in pure brutality.
+For them, attack is by far the best defense.

 Barbarian have the **berserker** special trait that allows them to keep fighting while ignoring fatigue or wounds.

 #### Equipment
-Bag, Battle Axe (STR 4+2B), loincloth, war paint.
+Bag, Battle Axe (STR 4+2B), loincloth, war paint, medical supplies x 2, 1d6 coins.

 #### Manoeuvers {.block}
-- **Roar**: (PRE) All enemies nearby.
-The barbarian must perform a **presence** test for each target. receive a stun marker.
+- **Roar**: (PRE, 1 action) All enemies nearby.
+The barbarian must perform a **presence** test for each target.
+Causes a [stun token]{.tip}.
 Can only be performed once per battle.
 Only works on enemies with the **living** tag.
-- **Charge**: The barbarian charges target forward moving in a straight line, dragging the target.
-If charge hits a wall place characters as close as possible at the wall, cause 1 wound and one stun marker to target.
+- **Charge**: (1 action) The barbarian charges target forward moving in a straight line, dragging the target.
+If charge hits a wall place characters as close as possible at the wall, cause 1 wound and one [stun token]{.tip} to target.
 Uses regular move speed.
 Does not work on enemies with the **ghost** tag.
-- **Reckless attack**: Perform an attack that will cause 1 extra wound.
+- **Reckless attack**: (1 action) Perform an attack that will cause 1 extra wound.
 Your next defense will have disadvantage.

 # Thief Background